aquariumbio/aquarium/docs/development/index.md

 | `DB_PASSWORD` | `MYSQL_PASSWORD` |

 If you change either of these definitions, be sure to change the other.
+There is a helper script `bin/dbrename.sh` to change the database name.

 > Note: the `db` parameter `MYSQL_ROOT_PASSWORD` does not have a corresponding variable in `backend`.